FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 The thumb was in fact emblematic of the sword so the thumb up represented the drawn sword and was the Emperor's indication that the gladiator was to be killed.
 The thumb tucked into the fist was meant to represent the sword being placed back into its sheath and therefore was an indication that the gladiator was to be saved.
 The thumbs down gesture was not used by the Romans at all.

-As he lay dying on board HMS Victory, a hot and thirsty Nelson was having his chest massaged by the ship's chaplain.
+Three people remained in the room as he lay dying.
+A hot and thirsty Nelson was having his chest massaged by the ship's chaplain.
 He was drinking lemonade and being fanned by his steward in an attempt to keep him cool.
-As he slipped out of consciousness he uttered "Drink, drink.
+Also in attendance was the ship's purser.
+All three recorded in their journals that as he slipped out of consciousness, Nelson uttered, "Drink, drink.
 Fan, fan.
-Rub, rub" and he died shortly afterwards.
+Rub, rub" and died shortly afterwards.
+However Alexander Scott, the chaplain, recorded his final words as "God and my country."

 9. What was the first animal sent into space?